EmmanuelOga/plangs2/README.md

 - [ ] Platform Icons.
 - [ ] Add support for drag/drop resize of elements (node-info and facets-main).
 - [ ] Gray out facets that won't add to the selection.
+- [ ] Add a table display mode in addition to Grid (some things don't display good on a Grid, like Libraries).